Westchester Man Who Tested Positive For Coronavirus ID'd As Attorney Who Works In NYC

 This story has been updated.

-The Westchester man who has tested positive for the second case of the novel coronavirus in New York State has been identified as an attorney who works in Manhattan and lives in New Rochelle.
+The Westchester man who has tested positive for the second case of the novel coronavirus in New York State has been identified as an attorney at a small law firm in midtown Manhattan and lives in New Rochelle.

 The man, who is in his 50s, is now hospitalized, New York Gov. Andrew Cuomo announced on Tuesday morning, March 3.